goblin45/node-multi-image-downloader/README.md

 in the console.

-<h3>Yeayy!
-We have successfully downloaded all our images and saved a lot of time! ⌛</h3>
+### Yeayy!
+We have successfully downloaded all our images and saved a lot of time! ⌛

-<h3>Hope you enjoyed this journey.
+### Hope you enjoyed this journey.
 See ya in another doc of some other package!
-Have a nice day! 🌞</h3>
+Have a nice day! 🌞